VikramKr04/E-commerce-Website-for-Sporty-Shoes-/README.md

 # E-commerce Website for Sporty Shoes

-This is a Project on the :: Website for Sporty Shoes
+This is a Project on the :: Creating a Website for Sporty Shoes

 You can find the Screenshots of the section of the project to help you understand which code does what.